 Differences Between Divorce and Legal Separation

-As you can see, divorce and legal separation may proceed in much the same way, but there are key differences that separate the two.
+As you can see, divorce vs legal separation may proceed in much the same way, but there are key differences that separate the two.
 The main distinction between divorce and legal separation is that if a couple divorces, they legally dissolve the marriage and are no longer legally married to each other.
 As a result, they are free to marry others.
 With a legal separation, however, this is not the case; a couple would still be legally married and could not legally marry anyone else until they were divorced.

 Permanence